|Event||Date & Time||Location|

 - Personal appearance campaigning is only permitted on the mall (exterior areas from the Library to the Bookstore) or at meetings as approved by the meeting sponsors.
 (30 votes)

-- There may not be any door-to-door solicitation; this includes slipping fliers under doors, or writing messages on dry erase boards or doors.
+- There may not be any door-to-door solicitation; this includes but is not limited to slipping fliers under doors, or writing messages on dry erase boards or doors.
 (20 votes)

 - Flyers may be posted only on bulletin boards where allowable in campus buildings.
 (10 votes)